nuwe-io/blog/data/blog/employer-branding-en.md

 ---
-title: What is employer branding and why is so important?
+title: What is Employer Branding and why is it so important?
-image: /blog/static/images/headers/employer-branding.png
+image: /blog/static/images/headers/employer-branding-en.png
 date: '2022-03-28'
 tags:
   [